 - Purchase water alarms and sensors.
 Inexpensive water alarms and sensors are available online and at local hardware stores.
 Much like a smoke detector alerts you to a fire, water alarms will let you know there’s water where it shouldn’t be.
 Consider installing them near your water heater, under your kitchen sink, or in any flood-prone area of your basement.

 - Install a sump pump.
 If you live in a flood-prone area, consider installing a sump pump.
 Whether you choose a freestanding pedestal pump or a submersible water pump in a pit, it will kick into action when it’s triggered by water and start pumping water out of your house before it has a chance to reach storage, appliances or other electronic equipment, and carpeted areas in your basement.

 Read Blog Post

-How to keep your family safe from a flooded basement
+How to keep your family safe

 When there’s standing water in your basement, it’s essential to keep kids and pets away from the area.
 The single best way to protect your family is to stay away from the area altogether and call experienced water restoration professionals right away.